THE THINKING EQUESTRIAN

 But older doesn't necessarily mean frailer.
 Horses that receive good nutrition and regular veterinary care can remain strong, rideable, and downright frisky well past the age of 20.

-Here, for example, is Slipper, a 24 year old thoroughbred mare who started her life as a polo pony, became a young rider's Pony Club mount, and is now beginning second level dressage.
+Here, for example, is Slipper, a 24 year old thoroughbred mare who started her life as a polo pony, became a young rider's Pony Club mount, and is trained through second level dressage.

 Here is Smokey, a 30 year old Quarterhorse who started life as a cutting horse, became a young rider's Pony Club mount, and later trained through first level dressage.